Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

   	- Wide open faucet 5.3 liter/min flow would take 10 minutes to shut down.
 Leak = 10(5.3)+.625 = 54 liters (14 gal).
   	 	- Therefore use moisture sensors to close valve immediately for larger volumes.

-- Static pressure test results
+## Static pressure test results:

 - Typical nightly results range betwwen     -.03 and -.09 psi at my house.

 - Pressure decrease will be greater (-.
 38 psi +-) if the test is run soon after the water heater has been activated and the pressure tank has peaked and is on the downswing.

 - A 24 ml/min leak will cause a 3.44 psi drop during the nightly static pressure test under normal conditions.

 ## Adaptive Threshhold Theory of Operation
 - The adaptive threshhold is based on a "leaky peak detector".